Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 Standard Deduction

 While the Tax Cuts and Jobs Act capped the deduction for property taxes, it also nearly doubled the amount of the standard deduction.
-It should be noted that standard deduction amounts are indexed annually for inflation, so they’re further on the rise.
+It should be noted that standard deduction amounts are indexed annually for inflation, so they’re continually rising.

 How To Claim The Property Tax Deduction